-- A. The appointing authority shall fix the hours of work with due regard for the convenience of the public and the laws of the State and the County. - B. The County agrees to assign employees to a regular work schedule; the County may change that schedule at its discretion.
-The County agrees to give employees a minimum of an eight (8) working day advance notice of work schedule changes.
+- A. The appointing authority shall fix the hours of work with due regard for the convenience of the public, the laws of the State and the County, and as best serves the County. - B. The County agrees to assign employees to a regular work schedule; the County may change that schedule at its discretion.
+The County agrees to give employees a minimum of an eight (8) working day advance notice of work schedule changes unless otherwise agreed to by the affected employees.

 The classification of Correctional Officer is exempt from the normal seven (7) day work period of the Fair Labor Standards Act (FLSA).
-At the discretion of the Sheriff or his/her designee, based on available staffing, employees may be assigned to an alternative work schedule consisting of 80 hours in a fourteen (14) day work period.
+At the discretion of the Sheriff or his/her designee, based on available staffing, employees may be assigned to an alternative work schedule consisting of eighty (80) hours in a fourteen (14) day work period.
 For employees in such alternative work schedules, overtime shall be defined as any authorized time worked beyond eighty (80) hours per biweekly pay period.
-The definition of "time worked" shall be as defined in the Agreement.
+The definition of "time worked" shall be as defined in the MOU.

-C. Employees shall be allowed rest periods of fifteen (15) minutes during each half shift.
+- C. Employees shall be allowed rest periods of fifteen (15) minutes during each half shift.
 Such rest periods shall be scheduled in accordance with the requirements of the individual department but shall generally occur near the middle of each four-hour shift.
 Rest periods are not cumulative and if not taken during the four hours shift are lost.
 Rest periods if not taken, are lost and may not be accumulated to extend lunch hours or to shorten the work day.
-Neither shall any additional pay accrue to an employee who misses or loses a rest period.

-- D. In no case may an employee's work schedule be changed during the work week when the purpose of such change is to avoid overtime compensation, unless agreed to by the employee. - E. Shift assignments shall be subject to seniority bidding during the months of January, May and September.
-All shift assignments will be in place at least ten (10) days prior to the start of the new shift.
+Neither shall any additional pay accrue to an employee who misses or loses a rest period. - D. In no case may an employee's work schedule be changed during the work week when the purpose of such change is to avoid overtime compensation, unless written notice has been provided to the employee and is agreed to by the employee.